Complete List of Hypothyroidism Symptoms with Checklist and Lab Guide

 6. Cold hands and feet, feeling cold when others are not or having a body temperature consistently below 98.5 degrees

 7. Dry or cracking skin, brittle nails and excessive hair loss (up to 54% of patients with hypothyroidism report dry skin as a presenting symptom)

 9. Mind issues such as brain fog, poor concentration or poor memory

 Signs and Symptoms of Hypothyroidism

 You may have noticed that the range of symptoms related to your thyroid is quite large.

-The reason hypothyroid symptoms can be so diverse is because every cell in your body has a thyroid receptor.
+The reason hypothyroid symptoms can be so diverse is that every cell in your body has a thyroid receptor (4).

 So the symptoms that you present with will depend on which cells in your body are NOT getting enough thyroid hormone.